Creator: Walt Disney Animation Units

-- Los Angeles TV/DTV Unit (Walt Disney Television Animation and Disney Toon Studios, respectively): The unit was founded in 1984 but did not boom until 1989 when they stop relying on TMS Entertainment, This is Disney's TV and Direct-to-Video unit.
+- Los Angeles TV/DTV Unit (Walt Disney Television Animation and Disney Toon Studios, respectively): The unit was founded in 1984 but did not boom until 1989 when they stopped relying on TMS Entertainment, This is Disney's TV and Direct-to-Video unit.

-- Florida (Walt Disney Feature Animation Florida): Disney's other US animation studio; located inside Walt Disney World's Studios park and affectionately nicknamed the Fishbowl for the windows that allowed guests to peer into some of the studio; it went down in 2003.
+- Florida (Walt Disney Feature Animation Florida): Disney's other US animation studio; located inside Walt Disney World's Studios park and affectionately nicknamed "the Fishbowl" for the windows that allowed guests to peer into some of the studio; it went down in January 2004.
 It was the main production studio for Mulan, Lilo & Stitch, Brother Bear, plus two of the three Roger Rabbit shorts and the Mickey MouseWorks short "How to Haunt a House".

 - Canada: It was not too big a unit, providing most of Mickey's Once Upon a Christmas, Winnie the Pooh: A Valentine For You, and a number of episodes of Mickey MouseWorks.

 Walt Disney Animation Japan